 The Business of Private Medical Practice: Doctors, Specialization, and Urban Change in Philadelphia, 1900-1940 (New Brunswick: Rutgers University Press, 2014).
 Release date: December 2013.

-“Fighting for Business: The Limits of Professional Cooperation Among American Doctors During the First World War,” Journal of the History of Medicine and Allied Sciences, online publication doi:10.1093/jhmas/jrt073 in February 2014, expected print publication in 2014.
+James A. Schafer, Jr. “Fighting for Business: The Limits of Professional Cooperation Among American Doctors During the First World War.”
+Journal of the History of Medicine and Allied Sciences 70, no. 2 (2015): 165-194.

 James A. Schafer, Jr. “Notes from the Field: Teaching the History of Epidemics in the Midst of the SARS-CoV-2 Pandemic” in “Reimagining Epidemics,” ed.
 Mary E. Fissell, Jeremy A. Greene, Randall M. Packard, and James A. Schafer, Jr., special Issue, Bulletin of the History of Medicine 94, no. 4 (2020): forthcoming.